Mathbiomed/CircSANC/README.md

 # CircSANC
-A Mathematical model for the circadian regulation of sinoatrial nodal cell pacemaking function
+A mathematical model for the circadian regulation of sinoatrial nodal cell pacemaking function